List of Twilight characters: Romanian coven

-Nahuel
+Ticuna coven

 Nahuel is a Mapuche vampire/human hybrid conceived by human Pire and vampire Joham about 150 years ago.
 From his father, Nahuel has three half-sisters: the Norwegian Serena, the Algerian Maysun, and the American Jennifer, all of whom are also vampire/human hybrids.
 His mother died giving birth to him, and when he was born, he bit his aunt, Huilen, who hated him for causing her sister's death, causing her transformation into a vampire.
 He is thus the only known hybrid who produces venom, in contrast to his half-sisters and Renesmee.
 He refused to join his father's family, and stayed with Huilen.
 Knowing that he was the one who killed his mother, Nahuel blamed himself for this.
 He was found by Kachiri, Alice Cullen and Jasper Hale in Chile to seek his aid in protecting their family.
 By finding the other hybrid, Renesmee Cullen, and meeting her family, he begins to realize that he himself may not be as evil as he had always thought and learned to forgive himself for his mother's death.

 Nahuel is portrayed by J. D. Pardo in The Twilight Saga: Breaking Dawn – Part 2.

-Huilen

 Huilen is a Mapuche vampire and the older sister of Pire.
 She was turned by her nephew, Nahuel, who is a half-human, half-vampire.
 Huilen and Nahuel came to Forks with Alice Cullen and Jasper Hale to witness against the Volturi that Renesmee, another half-human, half-vampire hybrid, wasn't a threat to the vampires' secret world.
 After the Volturi left, she stayed behind with her nephew during celebration and was one of the last to leave.
 Bella assumed that she and Nahuel would have gone with the Amazon Coven, but they departed earlier.

 In the film The Twilight Saga: Breaking Dawn – Part 2, Huilen is portrayed by actress Marisa Quinn.

+Unknown Coven

+Toshiro is a Japanese vampire.
+He was tracked down and surrounded by the Volturi in London.
+He denied siding with Carlisle but Aro saw elsewise upon reading Toshiro's mind and had him executed.

+In the film The Twilight Saga: Breaking Dawn – Part 2, Toshiro is portrayed by actor Masami Kosaka.